-The operational changes that the Commission implemented over the last year to seamlessly perform its business functions remotely such as enabling electronic filing, virtual trainings, remote meetings, and online tools, have been well-received by the public and will continue to be a part of our regular business as we resume daily work in the coming year in a fundamentally re-shaped work environment.
+The Commission implemented operational changes over the last year to perform its business functions remotely, including enabling electronic filing, virtual trainings, remote meetings, and online tools.
+These measures have been well-received by the public and will continue to be a part of our regular business as we resume daily work in the coming year in a fundamentally re-shaped work environment.